 On a related note, you have probably already heard that standoffs are frequently used on Dibond signs and brushed aluminum signs.
 Now, if you want to further read about these signs, find out more about them in the “What Are Dibond Signs?” article I wrote not long ago.

 The other most common use for standoffs is in electronics.
-When people assemble circuit boards, they use both spacers and standoffs as they are the standard for mounting and connecting circuit boards as well as gears, panels, and doors of electronics.
-Using standoffs allows for the pieces to be elevated above one another, reducing the chances of contact.
+When people assemble circuit boards, they use both spacers and standoffs as they are the standard for mounting and connecting circuit boards and gears, panels, and doors of electronics.
+Using standoffs allows the pieces to be elevated above one another, reducing the chances of contact.
 Having these parts separated keeps them from short-circuiting.

-When you assemble your sign standoffs, you measure your sign and mark the wall where the screws will go.
+When you assemble your sign standoffs, you measure your, let’s say, PVC sign and mark the wall where the screws will go.
 Use a level when you do this to ensure that the piece is perfectly straight.
 You then want to drill pilot holes that are a bit smaller than the wall screw that is supplied.
 You then take your standoffs and unscrew the caps from the barrels.
-After that, you’ll screw the wall screw through the barrel and through the pilot hole.
+After that, you’ll screw the wall screw through the barrel and the pilot hole.
 You’ll want to line up your art piece or sign with the barrels that are now on the wall so that the holes of the sign are not over the barrels.
 You screw the caps back on, and you’re good to go!
-Get your favorite sign to use from us at http://www.foamcoreprint.com/
+Get your favorite sign to use from us at www.foamcoreprint.com.